 The distinction between annual plants and perennials can be blurred, but whether your plant is a true annual or a perennial being grown as an annual, you can expect to have to replace it each year.

-There are also plants considered to be hardy annuals.
-This just means that they are able to withstand a little frost without being killed off and will continue to bloom and set seed into the next year, but they do not carry on indefinitely and usually die shortly after their second begins.
+Hardy annuals are annuals that can withstand a little frost without being killed off and will continue to bloom and set seed into the next year, but they do not carry on indefinitely and usually die shortly after their second year begins.
 Bachelor Buttons and Salvia Victoria are examples.

 Annuals can be further divided into cool season annuals and warm season annuals.
 Although they may live for the entire growing season, they may not flower the whole time.
 For example, pansies will fade as the summer heats up.
-Zinnias won't even get moving until the nights stay warm.
+Zinnias won't even start flowering until the nights stay warm.

 Annual flowers tend to bloom nonstop, especially if you deadhead the plants.
 Growing annuals will help keep your garden in bloom all season.
 They are popular choices for containers and hanging baskets because they remain attractive all season.